FunkyE9th/My-EWB-Tutorials/docs/SendingMqttToAWS.md

-3. Copy and save hostname/endpoint into a textfile
+3. Copy and save hostname/endpoint into a textfile.

-   - [ ] Select the ***Interact*** tab and then click ***View Settings***
+   - [ ] Select the ***Interact*** tab and then click ***View Settings***.

      ![CopyHost1-edit](../images/mqtt-aws/CopyHost2-edit.png)

    - [ ] Copy the endpoint url and save into a textfile.
 We will need this later when we run our Python sample scripts.
-It will be use as the hostname.
+It will be used as the hostname.

      ![CopyHost3-edit](../images/mqtt-aws/CopyHost3-edit.PNG)